vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: readonly

-      If *readonly* is True the frame data and properties cannot be modified.
+      If *readonly* is True, the frame data and properties cannot be modified.

    .. py:attribute:: props